BeratMert29/ImageAI/README.md

 🤝 Contributing

 Contributions are welcome!
-If you’d like to add new features, fix bugs, or improve documentation:
+To contribute:

     Fork the repo